 BYU Information Security Requirements for Vendors

-Brigham Young University (“BYU”) contracts vendors to provide the services BYU needs to better accomplish its mission (“Vendors”).
-Where a Vendor must access BYU-owned data to perform services for BYU, the Vendor is responsible to implement the information security requirements described below.
-These requirements are incorporated into the terms and conditions of any applicable agreement for the Vendor to provide services to BYU (“Service Agreement”).
-Also, these requirements do not replace or supersede any requirements otherwise agreed to by BYU and a Vendor.
+Brigham Young University (“BYU”) contracts with vendors to provide the services BYU needs to better accomplish its mission (“Vendors”).
+Where a Vendor has need to access BYU-owned data in order to perform services for BYU, the Vendor is responsible to implement the information security requirements described below.
+These requirements are incorporated into the terms and conditions of each applicable service agreement between Vendor and BYU (“Service Agreement”).
+Also, these requirements do not replace or supersede any requirements otherwise agreed to by BYU and a Vendor and contained in the Service Agreement.

 “BYU Data” includes all data (in any format) that, as a result of the Services, BYU allows Vendor to access, possess, view, or otherwise Process.